flexera-public/policy_templates/cost/budget_v_actual/README.md

-# Actual v.
+# Monthly Actual v.
 Budgeted Spend Report

 **As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.**

-This policy allows you to set up scheduled reports that will provide actual v. budgted cloud cost across all resources in the billing centers you specify, delivered to any email addresses you specify.
+This policy allows you to set up scheduled reports that will provide monthly actual v. budgted cloud cost across all resources in the Billing Center(s) you specify, delivered to any email addresses you specify.
 The policy will provide a report with a bar chart of actual v. budgeted spend for the current month.
 We recommend running this policy on a weekly cadence and applying it to your master account.

 _Note 1: The last 3 days of data in the current week or month will contain incomplete data._
 _Note 2: The account you apply the policy to is unimportant as Optima metrics are scoped to the Org._